iancoleman/maid_distribution/public_key_server/readme.md

-A service to match public keys with addresses.
+A service to store public keys for bitcoin addresses.

-Having the public key allows encrypted messages to be sent to addresses.
+Having the public key allows encrypted messages to be sent to addresses using ECIES.

 Many public keys can be found on the blockchain.
 But any address that hasn't done an on-chain transaction will not have exposed their public key.

-This accepts both bitcoin and ethereum address:pubkey pairs.

 To run the server: